Unlocking Innovation: The National Science Foundation’s Impact

 • It provides funding through grants, contracts, and cooperative agreements to support cutting-edge research and innovation.

-• The NSF supports a wide range of disciplines, including biology, mathematics, science, physics, social sciences, and more.
+• The NSF supports a wide range of disciplines, including biology, mathematics, computer science, physics, social sciences, and more.

 • In addition to funding research, the NSF also promotes science education and public outreach initiatives.